Actindo-AG/Documentation/FiegeIntegration/UserInterface/01_Connections.md

     Click this button to save any changes made.

 - *Warehouse ID A*
-    Enter the number of the warehouse to be used as A warehouse.
+    Enter the ID of the warehouse to be used as warehouse A.

 ### B Warehouse